network-lumen/blockchain/README.md

 Lumen is a Cosmos SDK chain focused on DNS auctions, release distribution, and gateway settlement flows.
 The codebase is organised as a standard Go module (`module lumen`) and relies on the Cosmos SDK v0.53 stack.

-> 🚧 **Pre-release notice:**
-> This repository is open for public review and feedback before the first tagged release
-> (planned ~1 week after publication).
-All tests pass and CI guards are active, but please
-> report any issues or inconsistencies via GitHub Issues.

-📆 **See [ROADMAP.md](./ROADMAP.md) for the technical development timeline.**

 ## Modules at a Glance